 Luteinizing Hormone (LH): LH acts upon cells called Leydig cells within the testis, this action is responsible for the production of testosterone and plays a role in the creation of sperm.

 Follicle Stimulating Hormone (FSH): This hormone stimulates primary spermatocytes to divide in the first stage of meiosis, which forms secondary spermatocytes.
 FSH plays a vital role in signaling spermatogenesis.
 This is the very beginning of the creation of sperm.

-DHEA (dehydroepiandrosterone): DHEA has many of the same actions for the body as it does for women, but it vital in helping men maintain testosterone levels, which is important for sex drive and sustaining an erection.
+DHEA (dehydroepiandrosterone): DHEA has many of the same actions for the body as it does for women, and is vital in helping men maintain testosterone levels, which is important for sex drive and sustaining an erection.

-Cortisol: Produced by the adrenal glands, but controlled by the hypothalamus.
-Its primary function is to increase blood sugar, aid in fat, protein and carbohydrate metabolism and suppress the immune system.
+Cortisol: Cortisol is produced by the adrenal glands, but it is controlled by the hypothalamus.
+Its primary function is to increase blood sugar, aid in fat, protein and carbohydrate metabolism, and suppress the immune system.
 Cortisol is released in response to stress.

 Signs and Symptoms of Hormonal Imbalance

 Symptoms of hormonal imbalance can be a blessing.
-This is because they are the body’s signals something needs to be changed.
+This is because they are the body’s signal that something needs to be changed.